 Actually, soy is not the only source of lecithin.
 It can be found naturally in a number of foods.
 The best sources of lecithin in food are eggs and bee pollen.
 It can be found in wheat, peanuts and oatmeal as well, but I would personally avoid these foods as they are high in calories but low in actual nutritional value.

 You can also get excellent soy lecithin benefits by choosing a health supplement which includes it as part of a total range of vitamins, minerals and nutrients.
-The best which I have found is Total Balance by Xtend Life Natural Products.
+The best which I have found is Now Foods Non-GMO Lecithin softgels.
+You can also find many other soy lecithin products on iHerb.com (just make sure you get a good iHerb discount code!)

-Although the soy used in Total Balance is not officially certified as organic, it is non-GM and is also manufactured in accordance with Good Manufacturing Practices for human food products as established by the US FDA, the European Commission and the World Health Organization’s CODEX.
+Although the soy used in Now Foods is not officially certified as organic, it is non-GM and is also manufactured in accordance with Good Manufacturing Practices for human food products as established by the US FDA, the European Commission and the World Health Organization’s CODEX.

-Their soy lecithin also complies with the Australian standards for contaminants, natural toxicants, residues and food standards to ensure nothing harmful is present.
+Their soy lecithin also complies with standards for contaminants, natural toxicants, residues and food standards to ensure nothing harmful is present.

-While some people will tell you only to choose organic soy beans, I would say that I trust Xtend Life 100% and that if they say their soy is contaminant free, then they will be true to their word.
+While some people will tell you only to choose organic soy beans, I would say that Now Foods are a very reputable, family-run business and that if they say their soy is contaminant free, then they will be true to their word.
 In fact, you can always contact them and you will receive a personal response answering all your questions.
 This is how I found out about their soy source.